pepzicles/diy-lovemessengers-nycresistor/README.md

-# Welcome to our Love Messengers Workshop 💖💖
+# 💖 Welcome to our Love Messengers Workshop Page 💖
 **NYC Resistor edition**
 <br>
 by Julia Daser and Pepi Ng